yurivish/sublime-cancel/README.md

 # Sublime Cancel

-_Update_: It turns out the cancelled process does receive a SIGTERM but Sublime Text does not show any subsequent output from that process afterwards.
+_Update_: It turns out the cancelled process does receive a SIGTERM but Sublime Text does not show any subsequent output from that process after the signal is sent.
 See https://github.com/sublimehq/sublime_text/issues/1186

 This repository hosts a minimal reproduction of an issue I'm seeing on macOS where canceling a build in Sublime Text does not appear to send a kill signal when cancelling a build, which prevents the possibility of graceful shutdown.